iamarcel/second-brain/src/site/notes/4 Archive/Notes/The Strategy of Preeminence.md

 Reduce the height of the hurdles.
 Talk about frustrations or desire they really feel.
 People worry about whether they stand out, whether people will care—let them know you think they're special, let them know you care.
-Don't make them buy les than they want.
+Don't make them buy less than they want.

 13. Make the customer the center of attention